 The Group's management reviews the latest valuations performed by the independent valuators for financial reporting purposes.
-At the year end the Finance department:
+At the year end the finance department:

-- verifies all major inputs to the independent valuation reports; - · assesses property valuation movements when compared to the prior valuation reports; and - holds discussions with the independent valuators.
+- verifies all major inputs to the independent valuation reports; - assesses property valuation movements when compared to the prior valuation reports; - hold discussions with the independent valuators.